ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-02-04-tagalog-pipeline.md

 as seen in Table 6.
 So let's see what happens if I train floret with bucket sizes of 100k, 50k, and 25k:

+{% include table-caption.html caption="`floret` vector performance on different vector table sizes.
+All *vectors were trained using TLUnified.
+Evaluated on the development set." %}

 | Unique Vectors  | Precision                | Recall                   | F1-score                 |
 |-----------------|--------------------------|--------------------------|--------------------------|
 | 200k        | **0.88±0.01** | **0.88±0.01** | **0.88±0.00** |